japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingSymmetricHashJoinExec.md

 [[supported-join-types]][[joinType]]
 `StreamingSymmetricHashJoinExec` supports `Inner`, `LeftOuter`, and `RightOuter` join types (with the <<leftKeys, left>> and the <<rightKeys, right>> keys using the exact same data types).

-`StreamingSymmetricHashJoinExec` is <<creating-instance, created>> exclusively when <<spark-sql-streaming-StreamingJoinStrategy.adoc#, StreamingJoinStrategy>> execution planning strategy is requested to plan a logical query plan with a `Join` logical operator of two streaming queries with equality predicates (`EqualTo` and `EqualNullSafe`).
+`StreamingSymmetricHashJoinExec` is <<creating-instance, created>> exclusively when <<spark-sql-streaming-StreamingJoinStrategy.md#, StreamingJoinStrategy>> execution planning strategy is requested to plan a logical query plan with a `Join` logical operator of two streaming queries with equality predicates (`EqualTo` and `EqualNullSafe`).

-`StreamingSymmetricHashJoinExec` is given execution-specific configuration (i.e. <<stateInfo, StatefulOperatorStateInfo>>, <<eventTimeWatermark, event-time watermark>>, and <<stateWatermarkPredicates, JoinStateWatermarkPredicates>>) when `IncrementalExecution` is requested to plan a streaming query for execution (and uses the <<spark-sql-streaming-IncrementalExecution.adoc#state, state preparation rule>>).
+`StreamingSymmetricHashJoinExec` is given execution-specific configuration (i.e. <<stateInfo, StatefulOperatorStateInfo>>, <<eventTimeWatermark, event-time watermark>>, and <<stateWatermarkPredicates, JoinStateWatermarkPredicates>>) when `IncrementalExecution` is requested to plan a streaming query for execution (and uses the <<spark-sql-streaming-IncrementalExecution.md#state, state preparation rule>>).

-`StreamingSymmetricHashJoinExec` uses two <<spark-sql-streaming-OneSideHashJoiner.adoc#, OneSideHashJoiners>> (for the <<processPartitions-leftSideJoiner, left>> and <<processPartitions-rightSideJoiner, right>> sides of the join) to manage join state when <<processPartitions, processing partitions of the left and right sides of a stream-stream join>>.
+`StreamingSymmetricHashJoinExec` uses two <<spark-sql-streaming-OneSideHashJoiner.md#, OneSideHashJoiners>> (for the <<processPartitions-leftSideJoiner, left>> and <<processPartitions-rightSideJoiner, right>> sides of the join) to manage join state when <<processPartitions, processing partitions of the left and right sides of a stream-stream join>>.

-`StreamingSymmetricHashJoinExec` is a <<spark-sql-streaming-StateStoreWriter.adoc#, stateful physical operator that writes to a state store>>.
+`StreamingSymmetricHashJoinExec` is a <<spark-sql-streaming-StateStoreWriter.md#, stateful physical operator that writes to a state store>>.

 === [[creating-instance]] Creating StreamingSymmetricHashJoinExec Instance